open-feature/openfeature.dev/blog/2026-03-28-kubecon-eu-26-recap.md

 OpenFeature had three sessions on the schedule this year:

-- [**Building Secure Package Pipelines**](https://sched.co/2EWfG): Andre Silva walked through how to build a secure open-source package pipeline at the Maintainer Summit, covering OIDC authentication, SBOM generation, cryptographic attestations, and automated releases.
+- [**Building Secure Package Pipelines**](https://sched.co/2EWfG): André Silva walked through how to build a secure open-source package pipeline at the Maintainer Summit, covering OIDC authentication, SBOM generation, cryptographic attestations, and automated releases.

-- [**OpenFeature Update From the Maintainers**](https://sched.co/2EF4j): Lukas Reining, Andre Silva, Thomas Poignant, and Alexandra Oberaigner shared updates on the MCP server, the OpenFeature GitHub Action for flag cleanup, and the stable release of OFREP.
+- [**OpenFeature Update From the Maintainers**](https://sched.co/2EF4j): Lukas Reining, André Silva, Thomas Poignant, and Alexandra Oberaigner shared updates on the MCP server, the OpenFeature GitHub Action for flag cleanup, and the stable release of OFREP.
 The session was part of the Maintainer Track on Wednesday.

 <img src={require('@site/static/img/blog/2026-03-28-kubecon-eu-26-recap/maintainer-update.jpeg').default} />